MackJan/ValAnalytics/README.md

+Development is paused until early 2026.

+A demo is hosted under [valstats.live](https://valstats.live/)

 # Valorant Performance Tracker

 Valorant Performance Tracker is a application that collects live match information from the game client and displays it in real time.
 It currently consists of: